A television mounted on a thin mantle

 It’s important to note that the weight of the TV and the type of mantle will also determine the type of mount and anchors needed.
 For example, if the mantle is made of brick or stone, you may need specialized anchors and tools to drill into the material.
 Additionally, if the TV is particularly heavy, you may need a mount with a higher weight capacity and additional support brackets.

-See also How to Wall Mount a Sony Tv
+See also How to Mount Tv to Stone Wall

 Measuring and Marking the Placement of Your TV